By Don Chaddock, Inside CDCR editor

 Folsom Prison Chaplain Michael J. Cahir was by the side of 30-year-old condemned inmate Sam Raber, aka Sam Roberts, during his final days in 1915.
 Cahir was only 28 at the time.

-Raber was sentenced to death for the July 8, 1913, murder of Cherry de St. Maurice in Sacramento.
-She was well known, owning the Cherry Club.
-She even publicly spoke against the Red Light Abatement Act.
-The madame was rumored to be worth a small fortune.
+Raber was sentenced to death for the July 8, 1913, murder of Cherry de St. Maurice, the well known owner of Sacramento’s Cherry Club.

-Singer and cafe entertainer Raber and his girlfriend Cleo Sterling conspired to rob the madame.
-Sterling was one of the club’s prostitutes, referred to as an “inmate” of the club in news reports at the time.
+Raber and his girlfriend Cleo Sterling conspired to rob St. Maurice.
+Sterling was one of the club’s prostitutes.

-“Drumgoole had grasped the woman by the throat to keep her quiet,” according to the Sacramento Star, Jan.
+“Drumgoole grasped the woman by the throat to keep her quiet,” according to the Sacramento Star, Jan.
 15, 1915.
-Eventually, Drumgoole admitted strangling the woman.

 Chaplain Cahir spent several days with Raber.

-“I became greatly attached to him and feel sure that if he had been given a proper start in life, he would have been a good man.
-I was surprised to see that he was such a good-looking youth,” Cahir said.
+“I became greatly attached to him and feel sure that if he had been given a proper start in life, he would have been a good man,” Cahir said.

-Cahir passed away after suffering “from heart trouble,” according to the San Francisco Examiner, Feb.
+Cahir was also 32 when he passed away “from heart trouble,” according to the San Francisco Examiner, Feb.
 15, 1919.
-“Father Cahir had been chaplain at the prison for seven years.
-He was 32 years old.”

 1920: O.C.
 Lazure promotes rehabilitation